2018 Aston Martin Vantage spy shots and video

 The prototypes spotted testing in Europe reveal a number of details for the upcoming sports car.
 The design language is similar to what we see on the DB11 but the Vantage sits lower, has a shorter wheelbase and overall looks sportier and more focused.

-A new spy video reveals a more advanced prototype.
-The vehicle has been disguised to resemble the DB11, though we can see it’s significantly shorter.
+A spy video shows an older prototype.
+The older tester has been disguised to resemble the DB11, though we can see it’s significantly shorter.
 That’s why the tester looks like it has a massive overbite.

-Aston Martin CEO Andy Palmer has described the car as being the option for track enthusiasts.
+Aston Martin CEO Andy Palmer has described the new Vantage as being the option for track enthusiasts.
 He’s also confirmed it will continue to form the basis of Aston Martin’s endurance racing program.

-The bumper designs will be unique to the car and should feature larger openings than on the DB11.
-The engineers are also testing a very aggressive front splitter on some of the prototype.
-The finer details are heavily camouflaged but we're told Aston Martin’s slinky DB10 sports car developed for the James Bond movie "Spectre" is a good indication of what’s to come.
+The bumper designs are unique to the car and look to feature larger openings than on the DB11.
+The engineers are also testing a very aggressive front splitter on some of the prototypes.
+As expected, Aston Martin’s slinky DB10 sports car developed for the James Bond movie "Spectre" was the inspiration.

 Though it’s hard to gauge from the spy shots and video, it’s possible the Vantage will only come with two seats this time around, helping to further differentiate it from the DB11 which sticks with a 2+2 seating arrangement.
-A digital instrument cluster will feature at the front of the cabin and buyers should be able to select from either a 6-speed manual or 8-speed automatic.
+A digital instrument cluster will feature at the front of the cabin and buyers should be able to select from a 6-speed manual or 8-speed automatic.

 Aston Martin DB10Enlarge Photo

 Also helping to differentiate the cars will be the powertrain lineup.
-While the Vantage will come exclusively with V-8 power, the DB11 in some markets will offer both a V-8 and the current twin-turbocharged 5.2-liter V-12 as options.
-The V-8 in question is a twin-turbocharged 4.0-liter V-8 sourced from Mercedes-AMG.
-It will have some unique treatments to provide Aston Martin’s models with its own power rating and soundtrack.
+While the Vantage will be launched with a V-8, the DB11 is available with both V-8 and V-12 options.
+The V-8 in question is a 4.0-liter twin-turbocharged V-8 sourced from Mercedes-AMG.
+It gets some unique treatments to provide Aston Martin’s models with its own power rating and soundtrack.

 Underpinning the Vantage is the same bonded aluminum structure found in the DB11.
 The new structure promises less weight, increased rigidity and better packaging.